 What is the alternative strategy that Behe must take?
 Presumably that the designer is at work all of the time, producing mechanisms as and when needed.
 So, if we are lucky, we might expect to see some produced in our lifetime.
 Indeed, there must be a sense of disappointment among biologists that no such creative acts have so far been reported.
 More than this, as we turn from science towards theology, there even greater disappointments.
 Most obviously, what about malmutations?
 If the designer is needed and available for complex engineering problems, why could not the designer take some time on the simple matters, specifically those simple matters which if unfixed lead to absolutely horrendous problems.
 Some of the worst genetic diseases are caused by one little alteration in one little part of the DNA.
 If the designer is able and willing to do the very complex because it is very good, why does it not do the very simple because the alternative is very bad?
 Behe speaks of this as being part of the problem of evil, which is true, but not very helpful.
 Given that the opportunity and ability to do good was so obvious and yet not taken, we need to know the reason why.

 Behe is in need of help.
-This supposed comes from a conceptual argument in favor of Intelligent Design due to the philosopher-mathematician William Dembski (1998a, b).
+This supposed comes from a conceptual argument in favor of Intelligent Design due to the also-mentioned, philosopher-mathematician William Dembski (1998a, b).
 Let us first look at his argument, and then see how it helps Behe.

 Dembski's aim is two-fold.
 First, to give us the criteria by which we distinguish something that we would label ‘designed’ rather than otherwise.
 Second, to put this into context, and show how we distinguish design from something produced naturally by law or something we would put down to chance.
 As far as inferring design is concerned, there are three notions of importance: contingency, complexity, and specification.
 Design has to be something which is not contingent.
 The example that Dembski uses is the message from outer space received in the movie Contact.
 The series of dots and dashes, zeros and ones, could not be deduced from the laws of physics.
 But do they show evidence of design?
 Suppose we can interpret the series in a binary fashion, and the initial yield is the number group, 2, 3, 5.
 As it happens, these are the beginning of the prime-number series, but with so small a yield no one is going to get very excited.
 It could just be chance.
 So no one is going to insist on design yet.
 But suppose now you keep going on the series, and it turns out that it yields in exact and precise order the prime numbers up to 101.
 Now you will start to think that something is up, because the situation seems just too complex to be mere chance.
 It is highly improbable.
 ‘Complexity as I am describing it here is a form of probability….’
 (Dembski 2000, 27).